jrodden1/weatherpup/README.md

 ## Usage

 After running the `weatherpup` executable from the `bin` folder, you'll be presented with a few options.
+(If you used `require 'weatherpup'`, in your program / console call `WeatherPup::CLI.new.call` to instantiate a new instance of the WeatherPup CLI.)

 ```
 1. Fetch by Zip Code